sunhang1986/DACNet/README.md

-Feature Correlation Fusion and Contrastive Learning Constraint for Point Cloud Classification ==
+DACNet: A Dual-Attention Contrastive Learning Network for 3D Point Cloud Classification ==
 Created by [Yuanyue Zhang](https://github.com/yy-zhang832), [Hang Sun](https://github.com/sunhang1986), Shuifa Sun from Department of Computer and Information, China Three Gorges University.

 ### Introduction
-Our paper proposes  a network with features correlation abstraction and contrastive learning constraints (FCFCR-Net) for point cloud classification.
+Our paper proposes  a network with features correlation abstraction and contrastive learning constraints (DACNet) for point cloud classification.
 It can benefit from channel and positional information to strengthen the interaction between local features respectively and improve the capability of feature extraction of the network.

 ### Prerequisites
 + Tensorflow 1.3.0